marjanpoimijat/berry-picker-tracker-docs/docs/aws_deployment.md

+# AWS Deployment

-AWS Deployment: The story so far
+The story so far

 - Lambda with RDS was chosen
 - Using Docker container in lambda, because it was already used in the project and it makes dependency handling easy